Cedarhurst Senior Living logo

 IADLs consist of more complex activities such as:

-• Preparing meals
+• Preparing Meals

-• Managing finances and medications
+• Managing Medications

-• Housekeeping tasks
+• Housekeeping Tasks

-How to take the assessment
+How to Take the Assessment

-Needs a Lot of Help from Others
+Able to Do with a Lot of Help

 Unable to Do on Their Own